 This narrow trail winds through large pine stands and areas of oak and birch.
 A bridge crosses an ancient streambed made thousands of years ago.

 Guided tours are available for public groups and school groups throughout the operating season.
-Group leaders have several options for planning their day; groups may make use of the hiking trails and picnic areas, the group can book to watch the film “The Teaching Rocks” at the Learning Place before going to the Petroglyphs site for a tour.
+Group leaders have several options for planning their day; groups may make use of the hiking trails and picnic areas, the group can book to watch the film “The Teaching Rocks” at the Visitor Centre before going to the Petroglyphs site for a tour.
 If a group is on a tight timeframe they may alternatively forego the film and go directly to see the Petroglyphs tour.
-Depending on staff availability, a small guided walk-through may be available at the Learning Place in addition to the Petroglyphs tour.
+Depending on staff availability, a small guided walk-through may be available at the Visitor Centre in addition to the Petroglyphs tour.
 There are currently no fees for group programs however all applicable school bus and/or daily vehicle permits must be purchased to enter the park.
 Group programs must book at least one week in advance (preferably earlier) to ensure that a tour will be available.
 Groups larger than 30 in number may have split tours to ensure all group members and other park visitors have an enjoyable visit to the Petroglyphs site.
 Group leaders should ensure that members of their group/class are prepared to have appropriate respect and appreciation for this spiritually significant site.